 The hotel’s president is extremely bald and contemplated the idea after the cleaning staff made complaints that an excessive amount of hair was clogging the drains.

 To the president, this meant that less hair results in less cleaning.

 The Tetora Group has run the balding campaign for roughly two years and has employed a bald mascot that looks similar to its president for the lobby of the 12 hotels it owns.

 It would be interesting to see if they can make a movement out of this marketing lead.

 While Digital marketing trends are being explored by all hotels these days, these are some non-conventional upselling strategies.

-10. Hotel Arbez straddles border between Switzerland and France
+10. Hotel Arbez straddles the border between Switzerland and France